 How Do We can Develop a Thread?

-There are two methods which you can use to create a thread.
+There are two methods that you can use to create a thread.
 But while we are going through the process, we found one method to be easier than the other.
 In that method, you can develop a thread by implementing a runnable interface.
 Following are the steps which you can follow to develop a thread by implementing a running interface:

 Step 1.
 First of all, you need to implement a run() method which you will get from the Runnable interface.
 This interface provides you an entry point and you have to put your complete business logic inside this method.
 Here’s the simple syntax for the run() method: